fveracoechea/agent-loop/README.md

 # Agent Loop for Opencode

-An agent orchestrator that delegates feature development to [Opencode](https://opencode.ai/) SDK.
+An agent orchestrator that delegates feature development to [Opencode](https://opencode.ai/).

 Each iteration creates a fresh **git worktree**, runs an Implementer agent to write changes and a Reviewer agent to refine them, then merges the result back to your source branch.

 The loop repeats until the task is complete or the maximum number of iterations is reached.

 ## Requirements